muzaale/book/note.md

    2. resorted to blending the beans with trail mix
    3. and grinding them by a process I one might refer to as `chewing`

+004. sankey

+   1. very well received gtpci phd presentation (q&a from faculty, peers)
+   2. sankey is now colorful, interactive (thanks to chatgpt)
+   3. reveals to me that populations very imbalanced in size

 #

 **10:00 AM 04/04/23**